maxwondercorn/ember-cli-barcode/README.md

 A ember-cli addon to render barcodes using the [JsBarcode](https://github.com/lindell/JsBarcode) library.
 See the [demo](https://maxwondercorn.github.io/ember-cli-barcode/)

-The addon adds attributes and elements to the generated barcodes to provide accessibility.
+The addon adds accessibility attributes and elements to the generated barcodes.
 See the [Accessibility](#Accessibility) section below.

 ## Version Compatibility